RobinBoers/geheimesite.nl/src/iconic.md

 In cases where sentences are nested (subordinate clauses, modal verbs etc.), we utilize the word 'ɥy,' which indicates that the following phrase will in fact be a nested sentence.
 A few examples:

-> wisem ɥy kэneʟ ne ɥy ʟσfeʟ.
+> wisem ɥy kэned ne ɥy ʟσfed.
 > <small>(know-I) (nested sentence) (can-he) (not) (nested sentence) (walk-he)</small>
 > 'I know that he can not walk.'

 <!-- Here because otherwise the stupid Markdown will join the examples together -->

-> poremyseʟ ɥy gλheʟ ɑsɑ.
+> poremysed ɥy gλhed ɑsɑ.
 > <small>(promise-he) (nested sentence) (go-he) (there)</small>
 > 'He promised to go there.'